College rowing in the United States: Big 12 Conference

-The history of Big 12 Conference women's rowing is intertwined with the rowing history of Conference USA (C-USA).
+The early history of Big 12 Conference women's rowing is intertwined with the rowing history of Conference USA (CUSA).

 The Big 12 contested its first rowing championship in 2008 (2007–08 school year), initially with Kansas, Kansas State, and Texas.
 Oklahoma joined the following year.
 In July 2012, West Virginia joined the conference for all sports, bringing the number of rowing schools to five.

-In the meantime, C-USA held its first rowing championship in 2010 (2009–10 school year).
-The Big 12 and C-USA agreed that the four Big 12 schools that then sponsored the sport would also participate in the C-USA championship.
-These schools were joined by the three full C-USA members that sponsored the sport (SMU, Tulsa, and UCF) and two Southeastern Conference members (Alabama and Tennessee).
-Alabama did not participate in the 2011 C-USA tournament because of the massive tornado that hit its home city of Tuscaloosa.
-West Virginia joined the Big 12 in 2012, also joining C-USA women's rowing at that time.
-Also in 2012, Old Dominion moved five of its sports, including women's rowing, from the CAA to C-USA in advance of that school's 2013 entry into full C-USA membership.
+In the meantime, CUSA held its first rowing championship in 2010 (2009–10 school year).
+The Big 12 and CUSA agreed that the four Big 12 schools that then sponsored the sport would also participate in the CUSA championship.
+These schools were joined by the three full CUSA members that sponsored the sport (SMU, Tulsa, and UCF) and two Southeastern Conference members (Alabama and Tennessee).
+Alabama did not participate in the 2011 CUSA tournament because of the massive tornado that hit its home city of Tuscaloosa.
+West Virginia joined the Big 12 in 2012, also joining CUSA women's rowing at that time.
+Also in 2012, Old Dominion moved five of its sports, including women's rowing, from the CAA to CUSA in advance of that school's 2013 entry into full CUSA membership.

-As a result of the 2013 split of the original Big East Conference, SMU and UCF both left C-USA for that league's football-sponsoring offshoot, the American Athletic Conference, in 2013, and Tulsa made the same move a year later.
-C-USA added two new rowing affiliates for the 2013–14 season in Sacramento State and San Diego State, but both left after that season for The American.
-The rapid turnover in rowing membership presumably led the Big 12 to take over the C-USA women's rowing league, with the three remaining C-USA rowing schools (Alabama, Old Dominion, Tennessee) becoming Big 12 affiliates.
+As a result of the 2013 split of the original Big East Conference, SMU and UCF both left CUSA for that league's football-sponsoring offshoot, the American Athletic Conference (now known as the American Conference), in 2013, and Tulsa made the same move a year later.
+CUSA added two new rowing affiliates for the 2013–14 season in Sacramento State and San Diego State, but both left after that season for The American.
+The rapid turnover in rowing membership presumably led the Big 12 to take over the CUSA women's rowing league, with the three remaining CUSA rowing schools (Alabama, Old Dominion, Tennessee) becoming Big 12 affiliates.

 Old Dominion left Big 12 rowing after the 2017–18 season for the American Athletic Conference.

+Amid the early-2020s realignment, initially triggered by the announcement that charter Big 12 members (and rowing schools) Oklahoma and Texas would leave for the Southeastern Conference (SEC) no later than 2025 (later confirmed for 2024), Old Dominion returned to Big 12 rowing in 2024–25, and Tulsa was added as a new affiliate at the same time.
+The Big 12's announcement of its incoming rowing members hinted at the departure of then-current women's rowing associates and full SEC members Alabama and Tennessee, neither of which was included in the list of Big 12 rowing members for 2024–25.
+SEC bylaws allow it to hold a championship in any sport sponsored by at least 25% of the full membership.
+The SEC announced the addition of rowing on August 23, 2024, with Alabama, Oklahoma, Tennessee, and Texas as its inaugural programs.